7 Ways Your Firm Can Win More Work

 For instance, I think you’ll gather a whole lot of rich information about the market and your clients if you arm every one with just three questions which they can bring up every time they work with a client or referral source.

-And one of these should always be: “Did anything surprise you about how this matter ran?”
+1. “Did anything surprise you about how this matter ran?”

 Make sure anyone who answers an incoming call knows enough about the firm to direct an inquiry to the right person.
 They should also know your client service standards well enough to have the confidence to ask a few questions when taking a message.